Prostate cancer screening: Prostate-specific antigen

 Prostate-specific antigen (PSA) is secreted by the epithelial cells of the prostate gland and can be detected in a sample of blood.
 PSA is present in small quantities in the serum of men with healthy prostates, but is often elevated in the presence of prostate cancer or other prostate disorders.
 PSA is not a unique indicator of prostate cancer, but may also detect prostatitis or benign prostatic hyperplasia.

 A 2018 United States Preventive Services Task Force (USPSTF) recommendation adjusted the prior opposition to PSA screening, suggesting shared decision-making regarding screening in healthy males 55 to 69 years of age.
 The recommendation for that age group states screening should only be done in those who wish it.
 In those 70 and over, screening remains not recommended.

 Screening with PSA has been associated with a number of harms including over-diagnosis, increased prostate biopsy with associated harms, increased anxiety, and unneeded treatment.
-The evidence surrounding prostate cancer screening indicates that it may cause little to no difference in mortality.
+In an updated systematic review (2026) involving over 789,000 men demonstrated that screening likely reduces prostate cancer-specific mortality and maybe overall mortality.

 On the other hand, up to 25% of men diagnosed in their 70s or even 80s die of prostate cancer, if they have high-grade (i.e., aggressive) prostate cancer.
 Conversely, some argue against PSA testing for men who are too young, because too many men would have to be screened to find one cancer, and too many men would have treatment for cancer that would not progress.
 Low-risk prostate cancer does not always require immediate treatment but may be amenable to active surveillance.
 A PSA test cannot 'prove' the existence of prostate cancer by itself; varying levels of the antigen can be due to other causes.